hms-dbmi-cellenics/inframock/README.md

 ## Migrating SQL data

-Knex is the package used to apply SQL migrations.
-The package configuration is done in the API.
-If you want to apply the latest migrations in your local `api` repo to the your local SQL instance you can run either do:
+Knex is the Node.js package used to apply SQL migrations.
+The `knex` command configuration is done in the `api` repo.
+There are `make` commands available in `inframock` which references these `knex` commands.
+However, it assumes that the `api` folder is in the same level (i.e. contained in the same folder) as the `inframock` folder, so make sure that this is the case for your installation before continuing.

-1. `make migrate`: this will use the API configuration but you need to have knex command available.
-You can install it `npm install knex`.
-2. Go to `api/src/sql` and run `knex migrate:latest`.
+Before running the database migrations, make sure that knex is installed in the global context.
+To install knex, you can run `npm install knex -g`.

+To apply the latest migrations in your local SQL instance:

+1. `cd` to the root of `inframock`
+2. Run `make migrate`.

+If you would like to recreate (delete all data) your database:

+1. `cd` to the root of `inframock`
+2. Run `make cleanup-sql`
+3. Restart `inframock`
+3. Run `make migrate`

 ## FAQ